Super-RPG-Retro/Super-RPG-Retro/README.md

+Procedurally Generated dungeons.
+Game inspired by Lufia 2 and legacy of the ancients.

 ### Summary
 This game is currently a work in progress.
 Programmed in Godot 3.5.
 Help make this a great game.
 A team of volunteers needed.
 Join the [Super RPG Retro](https://discord.gg/b8damxvwX8) discord server.
 Get the [source code](https://github.com/Super-RPG-Retro/Super-RPG-Retro), and fork or contribute.
 The core of this game came from this video, building a Roguelike from Scratch in Godot, [Dungeon of Recycling](https://www.youtube.com/watch?v=vQ1UGbUlzH4).
 Music copyright Jim Paterson, https://www.mfiles.co.uk/.
 Used for Super RPG Retro with his permission.